Child Support For College

-In an effort to promote savings, parents receiving a lump sum payment who choose to open/ save into a Texas 529 college savings account are eligible for two matched savings opportunities based on their savings behaviors.
-The first incentive, based on the initial deposit into the college savings account, aims to encourage enrollment and the savings of the lump sum payment.
-A secondary incentive rewards the development of a savings pattern during the first year of account ownership.
-Participants must meet with a financial coach a minimum of three times to be eligible for the initial matched savings and one additional time for the second savings match.
+In an effort to promote savings, parents receiving a lump sum payment who choose to open/ save into a Texas 529 college savings account were eligible for two matched savings opportunities based on their savings behaviors.
+The first incentive, based on the initial deposit into the college savings account, aimed to encourage enrollment and the savings of the lump sum payment.
+A secondary incentive rewarded the development of a savings pattern during the first year of account ownership.
+Participants were required to meet with a financial coach a minimum of three times to be eligible for the initial matched savings and one additional time for the second savings match.

-The initiative will begin recruitment February 2012 and run through August 31, 2013.
-Final incentive payments will be disbursed by September 2013.
+The initiative began recruitment February 2012 and ran through August 31, 2013.
+Final incentive payments were disbursed by September 2013.

 To view program resources, please click on a link below.

 For more information, please click on a link below.